 MS. MURTHA: If I may interrupt, Mr. Chair?
-My name is Jennifer Murtha, I'm a partner with
+My name is Jennifer Murtha, I'm a partner with challenging.

-And I completely and appreciate that level of conversation.
-As auditors, many times completeness of a population is incredibly challenging.
 And if I could give you an example.
-So we go to a football game and it's cash. there's all these tickets sold.
+So we go to a football game and it's cash.
+And there's all these tickets sold.
 If the person collecting the tickets takes the money and puts the money in their pocket, we can't count the money.
 So they collected a thousand dollars.
-Should it have been 1,200?
-We are auditing the dollars that are collected.
-We can say, based on the number of people that attended, it should have been more.
-Just like in this situation, we can say, based on the this school, this population, et cetera, there should have been more threats, but if there is a threat that happens at a school and there is nothing to initiate it, it is not included in our population.
+1.0 Should it have been 1,200?
+We are auditing the 11 dollars that are collected.
+We can say, based on 12 the number of people that attended, it should 13 have been more.
+Just like in this situation, we 14 can say, based on the this school, this 15 population, et cetera, there should have been 16 more threats, but if there is a threat that